wesleyking47/CartoonCaps.Referral.Api/README.md

 ### Prerequisites

-- Install the appropriate .NET SDK (version 9).
-You can download it from the [official .NET website](https://dotnet.microsoft.com/download).
+- Install Docker.
+You can download it from the [official Docker website](https://www.docker.com/get-started).
+- Install the .NET EF tool globally:
+    ```shell
+    dotnet tool install --global dotnet-ef
+    ```

 ### Steps